crab86/grafana-plei/README.md

 ## Viewable Metrics and Logs

 ### Elasticsearch & Logstash
 Elasticsearch offers X-Pack statistics to monitor Elasticsearch and Logstash out-of-the-box.
 You simple need to enable it via elasticsearch.yml / logstash.yml config files.
-The statistics are written to special elasticsearch indices and datasources for those indices are already pre-provisioned when starting the stack.
+The statistics are written to special elasticsearch indices and datasources+dashboards for those indices are already pre-provisioned when starting the stack.
 For additional Information please refer to the official documentation:

 [Elasticsearch Monitoring ](https://www.elastic.co/guide/en/elasticsearch/reference/current/configuring-monitoring.html)

 [Logstash Monitoring](https://www.elastic.co/guide/en/logstash/current/configuring-logstash.html)

+In addition all used containers publish their logs to logstash's syslog input.
+All the logs can be viewed in a pre-provisioned dashboard aswell.

 ### InfluxDB
 InflxuDB offers internal statistics as described in the official documentation:

 [InfluxDB Internal monitoring](https://docs.influxdata.com/influxdb/v1.6/administration/server_monitoring/#internal-monitoring)

-A datasource using this internal database is already pre-provisioned when starting the PLEI stack.
+A datasource+dashboard using this internal database is already pre-provisioned when starting the PLEI stack.

 ### Prometheus
 Prometheus and Grafana expose /metrics endpoints which are scraped using jobs "prometheus" and "grafana".
 Moreover cAdvisor also exposes metrics which are scraped with a job "cAdvisor" although cAdvisor container is disabled by default, see [Note](#grafana-plei).